zoxpx/pxdocs/content/install-with-other/operate-and-maintain/monitoring/prometheus/index.md

 ---
 title: Portworx integration with prometheus
+keywords: prometheus, graph, stats
+meta-description: Looking to integrate Portworx with Prometheus?
+Learn to integrate PX storage with Prometheus for monitoring today!
 ---

 PX storage and network stats can easily be integrated with [**prometheus**](https://prometheus.io) or similar applications.